soundaryanarayana6/terraform-ci-cd-aws/README.md

 # Octabyte Assignment Project

-This repo contains my submission for the Octabyte DevOps assignment.
+This repository contains my submission for the Octabyte DevOps assignment.

-The goal was to keep the stack simple but realistic: Terraform for infrastructure, ECS (Fargate) for compute, an ALB for ingress, RDS (PostgreSQL) for persistence, and GitHub Actions for CI/CD.
-CloudWatch is used for logs and dashboards.
+It provisions AWS infrastructure with Terraform and deploys a containerized backend on ECS (Fargate) behind an Application Load Balancer (ALB).
+CI/CD is implemented with GitHub Actions, and observability is handled with CloudWatch (logs + dashboards).

 ## Repository layout